 DECONGESTANTAn herb that reduces mucus congestion in the sinus or lungs by restricting blood flow to mucus membranes.

 ANALGESICRelieves or reduces feelings of pain without eliminating sensation.

 HEALTH & WELLNESS PRACTITIONERS!

 (Not you?
 Keep scrolling!)

 View Other Ingredients for SpringCumin is recommended for Spring.
-Check out these other Spring ingredients here.
+Check out these other Spring foods here.